Shaaali/identity-apps/docs/guides/applications/web-app/register-saml-web-app.md

     </tr>
     <tr>
         <td>Assertion consumer service URLs</td>
-        <td>The URLs to which the browser is redirected to upon successful authentication and receives SAML response.</td>
+        <td>The URLs to which the browser is redirected to upon successful authentication.
+This receives the SAML response.</td>
     </tr>
 </table>